tari-project/rfcs/src/TIP-0002_tari_community_charter.md

 Strategic matters, including significant spending, protocol changes, and amendments to this charter, shall require fourteen days of open discussion, a seven-day Final Comment Period, and majority Council approval.

 ## Article VI.
+Core Contributors

+The Council shall establish and maintain a Core Contributor Program.
+Core Contributor status is binary: a person either holds it or does not.

+The Council shall maintain a public Contribution Rubric defining the categories, evidence, and example thresholds used to evaluate sustained, verifiable contributions.
+The rubric may include, without limitation, merged code, infrastructure operation, documentation, testing, security review, governance facilitation, community support, ecosystem development, and completed funded work.
+The Council shall admit contributors who meet the rubric's threshold and shall publish each admission decision with a written explanation referencing the rubric and the evidence considered.

+A single or token contribution shall not suffice for admission.
+Sustained misconduct shall disqualify a candidate regardless of the strength of their contributions.

+Core Contributor status may be revoked by the Council for sustained inactivity or misconduct, with a public written explanation.
+A contributor whose status is revoked may request review by proposing an ad hoc Review Panel as described in Article IV.

+The inaugural Council shall publish the initial Contribution Rubric and admit the first Core Contributors within its first 90 days of operation.

+## Article VII.
 Nomination and Selection

 Any person who has made sustained, verifiable contributions to the Tari protocol may be nominated to the Council.
 Contributions include, but are not limited to: code, infrastructure, documentation, governance facilitation, community building, and ecosystem development.
-A single or minimal contribution shall not suffice.
+A single or token contribution shall not suffice.
 Sustained misconduct shall disqualify a candidate regardless of the strength of their contributions.
 Nominations shall be made publicly, with evidence of the candidate's contributions and a clear account of why they would strengthen the Council.

-The community shall discuss each nomination openly.
-The Council shall confirm or decline based on the consensus it observes.
+Core Contributors shall elect Council members.
+Council members who hold Core Contributor status must recuse from votes on their own seat.
+The Council shall define and publish the election procedure, which must include a public nomination period, open discussion, and a recorded vote of Core Contributors.
+Every election result shall include a public written explanation of the outcome.

 The Council shall reflect the breadth of the protocol's needs: development, infrastructure, community, and enterprise.
 No single interest shall dominate.

 The inaugural Council shall be appointed by Tari Labs from nominations received from the community.
 Thereafter, nominations and selections shall follow the process described in this Charter.

-## Article VII.
+## Article VIII.
 The Obligation to Improve

 The Council's highest obligation is to the protocol, not to itself.